Stress Help page

 We’ve all felt that surge of energy as we confront something threatening or startling.
 A barely avoided car accident.
 A call that your child has been hurt.
 The pressure to meet a deadline.

 As your body perceives stress, your adrenal glands make and release the hormone cortisol into your bloodstream.
 Often called the “stress hormone,” cortisol causes an increase in your heart rate and blood pressure.
-It’s your natural “flight or fight” response that has kept humans alive for thousands of years.
+Your natural “flight or fight” response has kept humans alive for thousands of years.

-Normal levels of cortisol also are released when you wake up in the morning or exercise.
-These levels can help regulate your blood pressure and blood sugar levels and even strengthen your heart muscle.
-In small doses, the hormone can heighten memory, increase your immune system and lower sensitivity to pain.
+Normal cortisol levels are also released when you wake up in the morning or exercise.
+These levels can help regulate your blood pressure and blood sugar levels and strengthen your heart muscle.
+In addition, in small doses, the hormone can heighten memory, increase your immune system and lower sensitivity to pain.

-The danger of a fast-paced culture, however, is that many of us are constantly in high-stress mode.
+However, the danger of a fast-paced culture is that many of us are constantly in high-stress mode.
 If your body experiences chronic stress, you may begin to feel unpleasant and even dangerous effects, such as:

-Intestinal problems, such as constipation, bloating or diarrhea
+Intestinal problems, such as constipation, bloating or diarrhoea, Anxiety or depression